 - Giant anteaters are native to Central and South America and they live in forests, savannas, and grasslands.

-- They are the world’s biggest anteaters, with a total body length (including the tale) of about 6-7 feet (1.8 – 2.2 meters).
+- They are the world’s biggest anteaters, with a total body length (including the tail) of about 6-7 feet (1.8-2.2 meters).

 - Giant anteaters have dense fur and bushy tails to keep them warm on cold nights.

 - They can run at speeds of over 30 miles (48 km) per hour!